petrpavlik/Macontainer/README.md

 - Grab the latest DMG from releases section and install Macontainer.
 - Clone the repo and build from the source code.

+## Known Issues
+- First launch of the CLI may require user input and hang the app when pressing the start button.